-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019 OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 1-11314

-(Exact name of Registrant as specified in its charter)

-(I.R.S.
-Employer Identification No.)

-Maryland

-(State or other jurisdiction of incorporation or organization)

-2829 Townsgate Road, Suite 350 Westlake Village, California 91361

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (805) 981-8655

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading symbol Name of Each Exchange on Which Registered Common stock, \$.01 Par Value LTC New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: NONE

-Indicate by checkmark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by checkmark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.:

-Non-accelerated filer \Box Large accelerated filer \boxtimes Accelerated filer \Box Smaller reporting company \Box Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act \Box

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of voting and non-voting common equity held by non-affiliates of the Registrant was approximately \$1,783,261,000 as of June 28, 2019 (the last business day of the Registrant's most recently completed second fiscal quarter).

-The number of shares of common stock outstanding as of February 14, 2020 was 39,751,704.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Registrant's definitive proxy statement relating to its 2020 Annual Meeting of Stockholders are incorporated by reference into Part III of this Annual Report on Form 10-K where indicated.
+FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUAN' OF 1934 T TO SECTION 13 OR 15((d) OF THE SECURITIES AN ND EXCHANGE ACT OF 1954 For the fiscal year ended December OR 31, 2019 CS EXCHANGE ACT Commission file number: 1 -11314 LTC L TC PROPERTIES S. INC. t name of Registrant as specifie · Maryland 71-0720518 (State or other jurisdiction of incorporation or organization) r (I.R.S.
+Employer Identif ication No.) 2829 Townsgate Road, Suit Westlake Village, California (Address of principal executive 91361 Registrant's te elephone number, including area a code: (805) 981-8655 Securitie es registered pursuant to Section 12(b) of the Act: Title of Each Class Trading symbol Name of Each Exchange on Which Registered Common stock, \$.0 Par Value LTC New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: NONE Indicate by checkmark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ⊠ No [ Indicate by checkmark if the Registrant is not required to check mark whether the Registrant (1) has fil (or for such shorter period that the Registrant ed all reports required to be filed b y Section 13 or 15(d) of the Securities Exchange Act of 1934 during the - check mark whether the registrant has submit 2 2 ē Indicate by apter) during the preceding 12 months (or for a check mark whether the registrant is a large a the definitions of "large accelerated filer," "a accelerated filer, an accelerated file r, a non-accelerated filer, a smaller rep orting company, or an emerging Large accelerated fi er ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square financial accounting Indicate by ing growth company, indicate by check mark standards provided pursuant to Section 13(a) of check mark whether the Registrant is a shell of of the Exchange Act ☐ company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ ,, , ate market value of voting and non-voting cor of the Registrant's most recently completed s of the Registrant was approximately \$ 1,/83,261,000 as 61 June 28, 2019 common stock outstanding as of F - MENTS INCORPORATED B Portions of Report on Form 10-k the Registrant's definitive proxy statement relative indicated. lating to its 2020 Annual Meeting of of Stockholders are incorporated by ref erence into Part III of this Annual